zkhatami88/JOSSSubmission/paper.md

 For the concurrent computation, the interval $[0,N]$ is splitted in two partions from $[0,N/2]$ and $[(N/2)+1,N]$ and these are computed asyncronously using `hpx::async`.
-Note that each asynchronous function  call returns a so-called `hpx::future' which is needed to synchronize the collection of the partial results.
+Note that each asynchronous function  call returns a so-called `hpx::future` which is needed to synchronize the collection of the partial results.
 The future has a `get()` method which returns the result if the computaiton of the taylor function finished.
 If the result is not ready yet a barrier until the result is ready is introduced.
-Only if `f1` and `f2` are ready, the result ill be printed to the standard output stream.
+Only if `f1` and `f2` are ready, the result will be printed to the standard output stream.

 ```cpp